GreatLearningAIML1/bangalore-aug19-batch-Nishamol/README.md

 - Used Mobile Net to find the coordinates for the raccoon class type.
 - Used csv reader to read from the file.

+01/Nov/2020: Questions_Notebook_ACV

+Face Recognition on Aligned Face Dataset from Pinterest.
+1. Used PCA, SVC.
+2. Obtained score : 97%
+3. Able to correctly identify a face.